RunboxScripts/RunboxKeyboardShortcuts/README.md

 View complete list of shortcuts here: [RunboxKeyboardShortcuts.md](https://github.com/RunboxScripts/RunboxKeyboardShortcuts/blob/master/RunboxKeyboardShortcuts.md)

-Also you can press ? on your keyboard after installing this script to view a list of available shortcuts.
+Press **?** on your keyboard after installing this script to view a list of available shortcuts.

 ## How to install